roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Introduction/Create a professional managed Kubernetes cluster.md

 8. Click **Next:Confirm Order**.

-9. Read **Terms of Service** and select the check box, and click **Create Cluster**.
+9. Read **Terms of Service**, select the check box, and then click **Create Cluster**.

-    **Note:** It requires about 10 minutes to create an ACK cluster that contains multiple nodes.
+    **Note:** It takes about 10 minutes to create a Kubernetes cluster that contains multiple nodes.

--   After the cluster is created, you can find the created cluster on the Clusters page in the console.
+-   After the cluster is created, you can view the created cluster on the Clusters page in the ACK console.
 -   Click **View Logs** in the **Actions** column.
 On the Log Information page, you can view cluster logs.
 To view detailed log information, click **Stack events**.

 -   Click **Details** in the **Actions** column.
-On the details page, click the **Basic Information** tab to view basic information about the cluster and click the **Connection Information** tab to view information about how to connect to the cluster.
+On the details page, click the **Basic Information** tab to view basic information about the cluster.
+You can also click the **Connection Information** tab to view information about how to connect to the cluster.